modelab/grasshopper-primer/en/1-foundations/1-6/3_Working with Meshes.md

 **Mesh Eval**

 The **Mesh Eval** component uses a mesh parameter as an input and returns the referenced point, as well as the normal and color at that point.
-The color and normal are calculated as interpolations of the vertex colors and vertex normals.
+The color and normal are calculated as interpolations of the vertex colors and vertex normals, using the same barycentric coordinates as the mesh parameter.

 ![IMAGE]()
 >Mesh eval image

 **Mesh Join**

-Unline joining curves or NURBS surfaces, which require adjancent objects to join, any meshes can be joined into a single mesh, even meshes that are not touching.
+Unlike joining curves or NURBS surfaces, which require adjacency, any meshes can be joined into a single mesh, even meshes that are not touching.
 Recall that a mesh is simply a list of vertices, and a list of faces.
 There is no actual requirement for those faces to be connected.

 **Mesh Boolean**